loongws/ppmessage/ppmessage/docker/README.md

 * Dockerfile

-The Dockerfile is the docker file, used to build image.
+The Dockerfile to build image.

 * build-ppmessage.sh